NigoroJr/zaw-z/README.md

 ```

 Change the `ZAW_Z_CD_CMD` to use a different `cd` command.
 By default, it uses
+`cd`.
+If you don't want the executed command to be saved in your history, you
-` cd` with a leading space so that it doesn't pollute the history.
+can change this variable to ` cd` with a leading space.

 ## License
 MIT License